bonoboprog/Chronogram/README.md

 <details>
 <summary>⚙️ <strong>Setting Up a Development Environment</strong></summary>

-0. **Install Core Dependencies**
+0. **Install Backend Environment (on Windows)**

-   These are required globally on your system before launching the app.
+   These are required globally on your Linux system before launching the app in the forntend in Windows.

    ````bash
 	# --- Java 11+ ---